 Severe carpal tunnel syndrome may lead to the degeneration of muscles and nerves, which is known as atrophy.
-In many cases, people with carpal tunnel syndrome can prevent atrophy by seeking prompt treatment.
+When this occurs, a person may notice indents and dry skin on the hand.

 Carpal tunnel syndrome is a condition that affects nerve function in the hand and wrist.
 People with carpal tunnel syndrome may feel tingling and numbness in their hands and fingertips.